bakhtos/PANNs/README.md

 LABELS_TSV_PATH_TRAIN # Path to the tsv file containing strong labels for the train split LABELS_TSV_PATH_EVAL # Path to the tsv file containing strong labels for the eval split LOGS_DIR # Location to store logs
-SAMPLE_RATE # Sample rate of the audio files CLIP_LENGTH # Length (in ms) of audio clips used in the dataset CLASSES_NUM # Amount of classes used in the dataset CLASS_LABELS_PATH # Path to the tsv file mapping class ids to labels SELECTED_CLASSES_PATH # Path to the txt file containing list of selected class ids, one on each line
+CLASS_LABELS_PATH # Path to the tsv file mapping class ids to labels SELECTED_CLASSES_PATH # Path to the txt file containing list of selected class ids, one on each line
 ```